Family Group in a Landscape: Name

 This painting came into the hands of the art dealer Joseph Duveen in 1909.
 It was purchased in 1910 by outbidding J.P.
 Morgan for $500,000 by Otto Hermann Kahn who subsequently lent it to the Metropolitan Museum of Art.
 In 1935 it was in the Mogmar Art Foundation in New York, from whom the Thyssen-Bornemisza collection purchased it.

 Little is known of the provenance of the painting in the 18th century.
 It was put on show at the Royal Academy in 1906 as Portraits of The Painter and his Family.
 Her colored underskirt and the flat collars instead of the more common millstone style show them to be wealthy burghers who could afford the latest fashion.
-Like the London family portrait by Hals, the background has been proposed as being painted by Pieter de Molijn; first by Neil MacLaren (in regards to the London family portrait), which was then applied to the Madrid canvas by Seymour Slive.
+Like the London family portrait by Hals, the background has been proposed as being painted by Pieter de Molijn; first by Neil MacLaren (with regard to the London family portrait), which was then applied to the Madrid canvas by Seymour Slive.
 The painting was restored in 1966 and the documentation of the process is kept by the Getty Center.